CovaCare/CovaCare/ui/README.md

 - **Health Check System**
   Perform a camera health check and notify contacts with camera status and a live snapshot.

-- **Local Video Processing**
+- **Local Storage**
-  All video is processed on-device to protect user data—no cloud storage or third-party access.
+  All data is stored on-device.
+There is no cloud storage or third-party access.

 ## Getting Started